Indians bounce back from being no-hit again, smash Reds 9-2

-CLEVELAND (AP) — César Hernández hit a three-run triple and Aaron Civale pitched seven strong innings to stay unbeaten as the Cleveland Indians struck back after being no-hit for the second time in 24 days by belting the Cincinnati Reds 9-2 on Saturday night.
+César Hernández connected for a three-run triple, José Ramírez had two RBIs and Aaron Civale pitched seven strong innings to stay unbeaten as Cleveland rebounded after being no-hit for the second time in 24 days by belting the Cincinnati Reds 9-2.

-The Indians became the 18th team to be no-hit twice in the same season on Friday, when Wade Miley shut them down for the majors’ fourth no-no in 2021.
+The Indians became the 18th team to be no-hit twice in the same season on Friday, when Cincinnati’s Wade Miley shut them down for the majors’ fourth no-no in 2021.

-There was no more dubious history for Cleveland.
-José Ramírez had two RBIs and the Indians scored six times off starter Luis Castillo (1-4), who was hurt by the Reds making two errors.
+There was no more dubious history as the Indians scored in the first on Eddie Rosario’s RBI double and added five more runs in four innings off starter Luis Castillo (1-4), who was hurt by the Reds making two errors.

+“I mean it just set the tone,” Civale said of the Indians’ early outburst.
+“It told everyone in the dugout that we put yesterday behind us.
+That’s what it’s all about: Putting the lows behind and riding those highs.
+So, I think it was a huge job for us and confidence-wise, it’s awesome.”

 Civale (5-0) allowed one run and five hits.
 The right-hander improved to 11-0 when he’s supported by at least three runs.

-Indians manager Terry Francona was anxious to see if his team would bounce back from another embarrassing performance — the Indians are only the second team since 1900 to be no-hit twice in its first 31 games.
+Indians manager Terry Francona was anxious to see if his team would bounce back after being no-hit for the second time in less than a month.
+The Indians are only the second team since 1900 to be no-hit twice in its first 31 games.

-“I expect that we will,” he said.
+“I expect that we will,” Francona said before the game.

 The Indians did just that, collecting 11 hits with one of their most lopsided wins this season.
-Cleveland has won 10 of 13 overall.
+Cleveland has won 10 of 13 overall and improved to 17-1 when scoring at least four runs.

+“I thought our first four hits were the opposite way, which I thought was a really good sign,” Francona said.
+“You start getting traffic and you have holes open and things start to happen.
+But I thought we had a really good approach, especially early on.”

 The only other team to be no-hit twice so quickly in the modern era is the 1917 Chicago White Sox, who had it happen it to them on consecutive days.
 They went on to win the World Series.